 ON THIS PAGE: You will read about your medical care after treatment for an islet cell tumor is finished and why this follow-up care is important.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

 After treatment for an islet cell tumor ends, talk with your doctor about developing a follow-up care plan.
 This plan may include regular physical examinations and/or medical tests to monitor your recovery for the coming months and years.

 ASCO offers treatment summary forms to help keep track of the treatment you received and develop a survivorship care plan once treatment is completed.